rjayroso/react-vehicle-database-manager/README.md

-# react-vehicle-database-manager
+# Vehicle Database Manager
 Vehicle Database Manager is a React app that uses my online web API to pull from a personal MongoDB database to populate and manage a list of cars.
 ## Features
--
--
+- A responsive one page layout built with React
+- Database management functionality via custom web API
--
+- Database storage via MongoDB
 ## Getting Started
 Below are instructions on how to try out this React app for yourself.
-### Prerequisites
+#### Prerequisites
-You will need to Node.js to run the server on your own machine.
+You will need [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/download/) to pull from this repository and run the server on your own machine.
-(Optional) You will want to use Git to pull from this repository, otherwise you will need to download as a .zip file.
-### Installation Using Git
+#### Installation Using Git
 First, go to the folder or workspace that you want to clone the repository into:
 ```bash
 cd C:\myprojects